sj1999-BIT/tp/docs/UserGuide.md

 ### Formatting convention
 * The name of this app: _WedFast_, is written in Italic throughout the user guide.
-* Text in code block, can either mean the `command syntax` or `item of interest`.
+* Text in code block can either mean the `command syntax` or `item of interest`.
 * Both <span style="color:#e46c0a">main heading</span> and <span style="color:#e46c0a">subheading</span> are colored
   in Orange.
-* <span style="font-size: 1.5em; color:#e46c0a;">Main heading</span> is bigger than
+* <span style="font-size: 2em; color:#e46c0a;">Main heading</span> is bigger than
-  <span style="font-size: 1.35em; color:#e46c0a;">subheading</span>.
+  <span style="font-size: 1.5em; color:#e46c0a;">subheading</span>.

 ### Icons used
-* :arrow_forward: Click on this icon to expand out a list.
+* :arrow_forward: Click on text with this icon to expand out a list.
-* :arrow_down_small: Click on this icon to hide the list.
+* :arrow_down_small: Click on text with this icon to hide the list.
-* :information_source: A section with this icon means this section contains important information that you need to take note of
+* :information_source: A section with this icon contains important information that you need to take note of/tips that you can apply

 ### Terminology
+* App: Refer to this _WedFast_ application.
+* Command summary: A list of command syntax you can use to run certain feature.
+* Feature: _WedFast's_ function which you can use.
+* FAQ: Frequently-asked questions
+* Program: Refer to this _WedFast_ application.
+* Quick start: A simple and quick tutorial on how to set up, install, launch, and using _WedFast_.
+* Table of Contents: A by-section summary of the content in this user guide.
 * _WedFast_: The name of this app.
-* Table of Contents: A by-section summary of the content in this user guide.
-* Quick start: A simple and quick tutorial on how to set up, install, launch, and using _WedFast_.
-* Feature: _WedFast's_ function that meet your needs in human resources and contact management tasks.
-* FAQ: Frequently-asked questions
-* Command summary: A list of command syntax you can use to run certain feature.

 ---